Dario Martelli, PhD

 Director, Gait and Motion Analysis Lab

+Dario Martelli, PhD, is a senior research scientist at the Department of Orthopedics and Sport Medicine at the Medstar Health Research Institute, an assistant professor in the Department of Rehabilitation Medicine at Georgetown University Medical Center (GUMC), and the director of the Innovation in Motion Laboratory at MedStar Union Memorial Hospital.
 Dr. Martelli’s portfolio focuses on biomechanics, rehabilitation robotics, and human movement analysis.
 His research areas include developing methods and technologies helpful in restoring motor functions, with a particular interest in developing innovative solutions to improve gait and reduce the risk of falling in patients with balance disorders.

 Dr. Martelli has published more than 30 articles in peer-reviewed journals.
-Prior to his current role, he was a postdoctoral research scientist at the Department of Mechanical Engineering of Columbia University and an assistant professor of Mechanical Engineering at the University of Alabama.
+Prior to his current role, he was a Postdoctoral Research Scientist at the Department of Mechanical Engineering of Columbia University and an Assistant Professor of Mechanical Engineering at the University of Alabama.

 Dr. Martelli completed his BSc and MSc degrees in Biomedical Engineering at the University of Pisa, Italy, and his PhD in Biorobotics at Sant’Anna School of Advanced Studies, Italy.